-- Schools will ask representative professionals working with your child to attend the meeting.
-There may be a lot of people especially during transitions. - You can bring anyone who you believe will help you make a case for your child your child's ABA therapist, a paid advocate, or other family members.
+- You and your child, if appropriate. - Schools will ask representative professionals working with your child to attend the meeting.
+There may be a lot of people especially during transitions. - You may ask the schools to bring certain individuals to your meeting, but they don't have to comply. - You can bring anyone who you believe will help you make a case for your child-your child's ABA therapist, a paid advocate, or other family members.
 POAC-NoVA advises you to take somebody along, if only to give you support.